English exonyms: Turkey

+In June 2022, the United Nations agreed to change the country's official name in English as Türkiye at the request of the Turkish government.
+However, the majority of English speakers still refer to the country as Turkey in daily use.

 Ukraine

 United Kingdom

-The places listed are where non-English local languages are mainly used or where the non-English names don't regularly correspond to the English one.
+The places listed are where non-English local languages are mainly used or where the non-English names do not regularly correspond to the English one.

 United States

 Several places in the United States have additional names in various Native languages.